 THE PROCESS OF EMPLOYEE VISA CANCELLATION IN UAE

-Here is a general overview of the cancellation of employment visas in Dubai.
+Here is a general overview of the employment visa cancellation in UAE.

-In most cases, the employer is also responsible for closing and/or cancel the employee’s credit cards, bank accounts, phone subscriptions, utility accounts, company housing accommodations, and other items that fall under the jurisdiction of the employer’s original sponsorship of that employee.
+In most cases, it is the responsibility of the employee to close and cancel their bank accounts and credit cards.
+The employee is also responsible for cancelling their phone subscriptions, utility accounts, and company housing accommodations.
+Also, any other items that fall under the jurisdiction of the employer’s original sponsorship of that employee.

-If the employee is changing jobs and wishes to stay in Dubai, it is their responsibility to try and negotiate with their original employer to retain some or all of these things.
-It’s important to note that if an employer grants an employee a No Objection Certificate (NOC), the employee can transfer sponsorship to their new employer, and get a new permit issued by the Ministry of Labour, if applicable to the individual.
+If, the employee is changing jobs and wishes to stay in Dubai.
+It is their responsibility to try and negotiate to retain some or all of these things with their original employer.
+It is important to note that if an employer grants an employee a No Objection Certificate (NOC), the employee can transfer sponsorship to their new employer.
+And get a new permit issued by the Ministry of Labour, if applicable to the individual.

 WHEN CAN AN EMPLOYEE VISA BE TERMINATED?

-- The employee is in violation as set forth in Article 120 of the Labour Law
+- The employee is in violation as set forth in vis Article 120 of the Labour Law.

-Early termination of a Limited Employment Contract may be initiated by either party if they: give 1-3 months notice, honor the obligations of the contract during the notice period, and compensate the other party pursuant to the contract for up to 3 months’ gross wages.
+- In order to initiate early termination of a Limited Employment Contract by either party, they need to give each other 1-3 months notice.
+And also, honour the obligations of the contract during the notice period.
+They will also need to compensate either party pursuant to the contract for up to 3 months’ gross wages.

 When an employer initiates a termination without notice, it may be for a variety of reasons including (but not limited to):

-For those employees that desire to leave the country (at least for a time), they should ensure that their visa and work permit have been properly canceled before they leave the emirates.
-This will avoid any problems for the employee to return back to the UAE to work again in the future if they desire.
+Employees that wish to leave the country, even if it is just for some time, he or she should ensure that their visa and work permit have been properly cancelled before they leave the emirates.
+This will avoid any problems for the employee if they decide to return to the UAE to work again in the future.